RLDN Home

 Whereas the moment provides an opportunity for new direction

-We resolve to work toward reform of the land ownership patterns in this country
+We resolve to work toward reform of the land ownership patterns in this country so that indigenous land is protected

 so that ownership of land is more evenly distributed